Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 Google gives customers the ability to run their applications elsewhere, if Google becomes no longer the best provider for their needs
 ```
+#### Billing
+GCP provides four tools to help with billing:
+**Budgets and Alerts:** You can define budgets either per billing account or per GCP project.
+A budget can be a fixed limit or you can tie it to another metric.
+**Billing Exports:** lets you store detailed billing information in places where it's easy to retrieve for more detailed analysis, such as a BigQuery dataset or a Cloud storage bucket.
+**Reports:** is a visual tool in the GCP console that allows you to monitor your expenditure.
+**Quotas:** designed to prevent the over-consumption of resources, whether because of error or malicious attack.
+There are two types of quotasL rate quotas and allocation quotas
+- **Rate Quotas:** reset after a specific time.
+For example, by default, the Kubernetes Engine service sets a quota of a 1000 calls to its API from each GCP project every 100 seconds.
+After that 100 seconds, the limit is reset.
+- **Allocation Quotas:** govern the number of resources you can have in your projects.
+For example, by default, each GCP project has a quota allowing it no more than five Virtual Private Cloud networks.
+Although projects all start with the same quotas, you can change some of them by requesting an increase from Google Cloud support.

 ## CLOUD SECURITY
+- Google enables **hardware encryption support** in hard drives and SSDs. ```That's how Google achieves encryption at rest of customer data.```
 - Google services that want to make themselves available on the Internet register themselves with an infrastructure service called the **Google Front End**, which ```checks incoming network connections for correct certificates and best practices.```
 - The GFE also additionally, applies protections against denial of service attacks. ```The sheer scale of its infrastructure, enables Google to simply absorb many denial of service attacks, even behind the GFEs.```
 - Google also has **multi-tier, multi-layer denial of service protections** that further reduce the risk of any denial of service impact.